Population by Race/Ethnicity

 How is Dutchess County performing?

 Dutchess County has become increasingly diverse since 2000.
-Between 2000 and 2014, all racial and ethnic groups grew, reflecting regional trends.
-The greatest growth occurred in the Hispanic population, which increased 90%, a greater increase than the state (excluding NYC) and the nation.
-The Asian population had the second greatest growth in the county, increasing 61%, followed by the African American population, which increased 20%.
-The Hispanic and African American populations were about equal in 2014 -- each accounted for between 11 and 12% of the total county population.
-Despite the increasing diversity, the white population increased only slightly (1%), yet remains the largest racial group in Dutchess County (82% of total residents).
+Between 2000 and 2015, all racial and ethnic groups grew, reflecting regional and national trends.
+The greatest growth occurred in the Hispanic population, which increased 94%, a greater increase than the state (excluding NYC) and the nation.
+The Asian population had the second greatest growth in the county, increasing 66%, followed by the African American population, which increased 22%.
+The Hispanic and African American populations were about equal in 2015, accounting for 11%-12% of the total county population.
+The white population increased only slightly (0.2%), yet remains the largest racial group in Dutchess County (82% of total residents).

 Notes about the data